zogofinance/zogo-integrations/README.md

 **Language:**

 Zogo supports Spanish for some modules.
 Use this property to specify which language you want to deliver to the user.
-For a complete list of modules that are available in Spanish please reach out to your your CX representative.
+You will be able to view a complete list of modules that support Spanish in the Content Library within your Partner Portal.

 ```swift
 "language": "en-US", // en-US (English) | es-US (Spanish)